-Chat App System Design & Architecture : Key Insights For 2023
+Chat App System Design & Architecture: Key to Build a Live Chat

 Table of Contents

-As a whole, a chat app system design is a complex structure that is sometimes not easy to understand.
-But, when this structure is broken down into nuts and bolts, it becomes the most simple technology to understand and develop.
-So, in this section I will dismantle the different components of a messaging application and explain them briefly.
+As a whole, a messaging app architecture & system design is a complex structure that is sometimes not easy to understand. but, when this structure is broken down into nuts and bolts, it becomes the most simple technology to understand and develop.
+So, in this section, I will dismantle the different components of a messaging application and explain them briefly.

 There are also other functionalities that a chat server performs.
 Here is a quick list of them: